Twosday 2022: What is special about 22 February 2022 and when is the next palindrome date?

 In China and Malaysia the number two is lucky, which has led to hundreds of people exchanging their wedding vows in honour of the day.

-In the UK, people are celebrating by going out in pairs, with some restaurants and bars offering two-for-one Twosday.
+In the UK, people are celebrating by going out in pairs, with some restaurants, like Dominos Pizza offering two-for-one Twosday.

 In the USA, Twosday also happens to fall on National Margarita Day, so it's the perfect excuse to treat yourself and a friend to a cocktail.